manuel-miglietta/EasytechVulnAssessment/README.md

-# Easytech Web Vulnerability Assessment Software
+# EasytechVulnerabilityAssessment Software

-Vulnerability Assessment files for easytech software.
+EasytechVulnerabilityAssessment Software.
 Please move all files on desktop.
+Please use kali linux

 # DISCLAIMER
 No modifications of any kind from this repository are accepted.